utomoreza/Coursera_Capstone/FinalAssignment-Week1.md

 ### Aim and Objectives

-This article aims to compare two big and famous cities, i.e. Sydney and London, based on both weathers, crime rates, rent space costs, and similarities.
+This article aims to explore and cluster the neighborhoods around each of top 100 higher education instituions in the world based on their venue categories.
 Meanwhile, to meet the aim, the following are this article's objectives:
-- To collect weather data in Sydney and London
+- To collect the list of world top 100 higher educations from THE website
-- To collect crime rate data in Sydney and London
+- To collect the geospatial coordinates of each higher education institution
-- To collect rent space price data in London
+- To collect venues data in each higher education institution
-- To collect venues data in Sydney and London
+- To explore venues data in each higher education institution
-- To cluster neighborhoods in Sydney and London
+- To visualize neighboorhoods in each higher education institution
-- To propose a recommendation regarding similarity between neighboorhoods in Sydney and London
+- To cluster neighborhoods in each higher education institution
-- To visualize neighboorhoods in Sydney and London
+- To analyze and discuss the generated clusters

-### Expected Audience
+### Target Audience

-Although this article explicitly mentioned that it is for a Sydneysider who wanted to live in London, we can also expect at least below audiences could benefit from this article:
+We can expect at least below audiences could benefit from this article:
-- Those who will/are plan(ing) to migrate from their home country to their country of detination
+- Those who will continue their higher education or would like to work at a higher education institution but are still confused to choose
-- Those who would like to know the similarity between two cities
+- Those who would like know more about world-top 100 universities
-- Those who would like to collect valuable data from a city
+- Those who would like to know the neighborhood similarity among universities
-- Those who would like to expand their business
+- Those who would like to gain another perspective from universities
 - etc.

 ## Data Acquisiton

 In order to satisfy aim and objectives, we need at least the following data:
-- Weather
+- The names of each higher education institution
-- Crime rate
+We can collect these names from THE website.

-- Rent space
+- The city and country names where each higher education institution based in We can collect these names from THE website as well.

-- Venues
+- The geo location of each higher education institution We can utilize Google maps to get latitude and longitude of each institute.

-For weather and crime rate data, the appropriate step to collect such data is to obtain directly from the official data history of weather in both Sydney and London.
-However, if we cannot find the appropriate ones, Kaggle will come to the resque.
-For rent space cost data, we will use [Zoopla API](https://developer.zoopla.co.uk/) to collect property price data in London.
-Lastly, for the data regarding nearby venues in the neighborhoods, we will use [Foursquare API](https://developer.foursquare.com/).
+- The venues of each higher education institution

-We will be using weather, crime rate, and venues data from Sydney and London to cluster their neighborhoods.
-Afterwards, we can know which neighborhood in Sydney shares similarity with a neighborhood in London.
-Meanwhile, the property price data will be using to show the property price comparisons among neighborhoods in London.
+We can use Foursquare API to collect venues names.
+We will be using venues data from each higher education institution to cluster them.
+Afterwards, we can know which neighborhood of institute shares similarity with a neighborhood in another institute.